epam/NGB/docs/md/user-guide/target-identification.md

         - one or several color rectangles - each for the specific conserved domain.
 Different domains are drawn by different colors, the same domains are drawn in the same colors

 Table supports filtering by columns _Target_, _Species_ and _Homology Type_.
 To filter the displayed list - specify the desired value(s) to the filter field(s) under headers row.

+To export table content in CSV format - click the corresponding [**Export**](#export-section) button above the table.
+Export to the local workstation will be started automatically.

 #### Alignment panel